alanfranz/apt-current/README.md

    invocation.
  * the configuration of ```apt-get```, as shown by ```apt-config dump```, has changed since last ```apt-get update``` invocation.
- * there are no apt lists at all
+ * you're trying to install something and there are no downloaded apt lists at all

 So, unless you need a package which has just been released, you'll never need